 Green tea is usually harvested three times a year: from late April to early May, from June to early July, and from late July to August.
 The most desirable harvest is the spring one, as it produces some of the highest quality teas.

-There are many traditional methods to process green tea that differ from country to country: pan firing, drying in the sun, basket firing, and charcoal firing.
+There are many traditional methods to process green tea that differ from country to country: pan firing, drying in direct sunlight, basket firing, and charcoal firing.
 It can also be roasted.
 There are also modern methods such as steaming, tumbling, and drying in the oven.

 After the initial processing, green tea is stored in paper bags and refrigerated until it is needed.
 It’s then dried one more time before being blended and packaged.
 This ensures that the tea lasts as long as possible throughout the year.